RustamyF/parking_occupancy/README.md

 <img src="assets/detect_result.png" alt="Alt Text" width="500" height="300">

 ### Approach 2: Using OpenCV and Color Shades
-One approach to detect parking lot occupancy is by utilizing OpenCV, a popular computer vision library, along with color shade analysis.
+Another approach to detect parking lot occupancy is by utilizing OpenCV, a popular computer vision library, along with color shade analysis.
 This method involves segmenting the image based on predefined color thresholds for empty and occupied parking spaces.
 By setting appropriate color ranges and using image processing techniques like thresholding and contour detection, the algorithm can identify the occupied and vacant spaces in the parking lot.
 This approach offers a relatively simple and efficient solution for parking lot occupancy detection, especially when the color shades of the empty and occupied spaces have distinct differences.

 ```python
 python cv_approach.py